-The tragedy and destruction of a fire doesn’t end when the flames are extinguished.
-We, at F.I.R.E.
-Restoration Inc., respond to fires each year where fire victims are in a state of confusion, shock and despair.
+The tragedy and destruction of a fire does not end when the flames are extinguished.
+The team at F.I.R.E.
+Restoration Inc. responds to fires each year where fire victims are in a state of confusion, shock, and despair.
 The loss of articles, especially family keepsakes, can be very painful.
-The clean-up process from smoke damage alone can often seem overwhelming.
+Going through the clean-up process from alone can often seem overwhelming.
 This is one of the reasons why you should call us when you need water or fire damage restoration in Portland, OR.

 After The Fire Is Out The Journey to Recovery

 - Talk with your local Fire Department members about your fire.

 - Your local Fire Department may conduct a fire scene investigation to see how the fire started.
 (This is a normal process).

 - Your local Fire Department may keep control of your property and/or structure during their fire scene investigation.

 - Call your insurance company and/or agent and report your fire.

 - Your insurance company will assign an adjuster to your fire claim and provide you with a claim number.
 This claim number is very important and will be the main number from this point on in relationship to identifying your fire loss claim.

 - Your insurance company may hire an independent fire investigator to also investigate your fire.
 This fire investigator reports to your adjuster and insurance company.